EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 | C4 | Minimum 95 seconds |

-Key Point: Radiant heat protection is critical in foundries, welding operations, and industrial settings with hot machinery.
+Key Point: Radiant heat protection is critical in foundries, welding operations, and industrial settings with exposed hot machinery.

 Code D: Molten Metal Aluminum Splashes

-The membrane must remain intact after the test.
-The temperature of the molten aluminium is 780°C/1436°F (±20°C).
+To pass, the membrane must remain intact after the test.

 | Code | Molten Metal Quantity |